Julie Tavlo Petersson

 Julie Tavlo Petersson (born 20 October 1989) is a Danish footballer who plays as a midfielder for Danish Elitedivisionen club Brøndby.
-Since 2012, she has been a member of the senior Denmark national team.
+Since mid 2012, she has been a member of the senior Denmark national team.

 Club career

 In January 2014, Tavlo Petersson left Taastrup FC to sign for Brøndby IF.
 Tavlo Petersson's buttocks went viral in November 2014, when teammate Theresa Nielsen posted photographs to Instagram of Brøndby's dressing room celebrating a 3–2 win over rivals Fortuna Hjørring.

 International career

 In December 2012 Tavlo Petersson made her senior international debut as a second-half substitute for Sofie Junge Pedersen in Denmark's 5–0 win over Mexico in São Paulo, Brazil.
 She was not selected in national coach Kenneth Heiner-Møller's Denmark squad for UEFA Women's Euro 2013.

 Personal life

 Tavlo Petersson combined her football career with studies at University College Sealand and work as a teaching assistant.